About the Jewish Calendar (Hebrew calendar)

 3. If in a year that is not leaped, and the Molad is on a Tuesday after nine hours and 204 parts.
 In this case, Rosh Hashanah is postponed for two days and will only be Thursday, because the next day is Wednesday where Rosh Hashanah is forbidden to apply.

 The first postponement (לא אד'ו ראש), is to prevent Yom Kippur starting close to Saturday, or from Hoshana to start close to Saturday.
 The second postponement (מולד זקן) is not entirely clear, it may be because the birth of the moon was so late anyway they would not have seen it and do not declare the birth of the month and the new year.
-The other two postponements are to prevent the year from being longer than 355 days or less than 353 days in a regular year, or more than 385 days or less than 383 days in leap year.
+The other two postponements are to prevent the year from being longer than 355 days or less than 353 days in a regular year, or more than 385 days or less than 383 days in Leap Year (Shana Meuberet).

 4. All months have a fixed length except for Cheshvan and Kislev.
 A 30-day month is called a full month, and a 29-day month is called a missing month.
 These are the fixed lengths of the months: